-Last updated by Nuala Williamson on 13th January 2026.
+Last updated by Nuala Williamson on 7th April 2026.

-Book FA Cup Final hospitality
+Book FA Cup Semi-Final hospitality

 Why the FA Cup still matters